BoltAuth/Auth/doc/quick-start.md

     enabled: true
 ```

-**Note:** If you get 404 responses when trying to visit the registration URL,
+**Note:** If you get 404 responses when trying to visit the registration URL
-you potentially forgotten to enable this.
+then most likely you forgot to enable this setting.

 #### Templates